When kids mean business

 Download our free eBooks today!

+We sometimes open our course for private enrolment.
+This is popular for homeschoolers and families with kids not in Years 6 and 7.
 We’ve written two awesome free eBooks that you can share with a young person in your life today:

 - Inspiration for Maker Kids: stories of kidpreneurs and 33 business ideas to jump-start their launch.